chamerling/reveal.js/content/ow2con13/slides.md

-# Integration Platform as a Service...
+# Petals Platform as a Service